achorton/LDSC_for_Hartz_et_al/README.md

 snplist_convert.scz2.pl   /* Perl script for harmonizing variant naming and alleles for PGC SCZ2 results to PGC bipolar results */

-###Links to published GWAS files may be found at the PGC website: https://www.med.unc.edu/pgc/results-and-downloads (may require reformatting):
+###Links to published GWAS files may be found at the PGC website (may require reformatting): https://www.med.unc.edu/pgc/results-and-downloads

 pgc.bip.2012-04.zip
 ckqny.scz2snpres.gz